rakhimov/scram/README.rst

 directory.
 Also, the test input files and RelaxNG schema are copied in *installation/directory/share/scram/*.

-The default build type is Debug, but it can be overridden by "--release", "--profile", or "--build-type" flags.
+The default build type is Debug with many compiler warnings turned on, but it can be overridden by "--release", "--profile", or "--build-type" flags.
 For performance testing and distribution, run the building with the release flag:

 .. code-block:: bash